Dates, Prices and Logistics

 In 2009 we expanded our offerings to include similar Experience trips to other destinations in Europe.
 Many of the people who join us on our other trips first traveled with us in Provence.
 We also now offer a “Return to the Luberon” week, a trip for “alumni” travelers who want to experience more of Provence.

 Our European Experiences schedule varies every year and has included the Périgord (Dordogne) in southwest France, Alsace in northeastern France, the Cotswolds in England, the Chianti region of Tuscany, the Salzkammergut of Austria, and the Bavarian Alps of Germany.
-In addition to our Luberon Experience weeks, in 2017 we’re offering trips in Alsace, the Perigord, and the Cotswolds.
-We’re also excited to host a new 12-day European Christmas Experience trip.
+In addition to our Luberon Experience weeks, in 2018 we’re offering trips in Chianti (Tuscany), Alsace (France), and Cornwall and the Cotswolds (England).
+We’re also excited to host a new 12-day European Christmas Experience trip in November and December 2017.
 We hope you’ll visit our European Experiences website at www.european-experiences.com to learn more about our other trips.

 Once you’ve completed your first Experience trip, we’ll welcome you as a member of the European Experiences’ Travelers Circle.
 Our Travelers Circle offers special benefits for our “alumni” travelers, including 10% discounts on future trips, 5% discounts for traveling companions, and an opportunity for early booking of each year’s trips.
 Read more about our Travelers Circle here.